KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ## Check Digit Overview

-Check digits are a useful tool for detecting human transcription errors.
+Check digits are a useful tool for detecting data transcription errors.
 By embedding a check digit in a piece of information it is possible to detect common data entry errors early, often before performing more extensive and time consuming processing.
+A very common example of early error detection is validating a credit card number's check digit in the UI layer while the user is entering the credit card number before attempting to authorize a transaction with the card issuer.

 Typical errors that can be detected by check digit algorithms include: